mdgriffith/elm-markup-vscode/README.md

 # elm-markup-vscode

-Syntax Highlighting for .up files for `elm-markup`
+Syntax Highlighting for .emu files for `elm-markup`